BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

 - NumberOfViolations
 - QualifyingCriterias

 To get a combined list of landlords, we scan all three lists for similar landlord names.
 We make a copy of CII and look for each landlord name from other criterias in it.
 If not in, we append.
 We use CII row nums as landlord id.

 # Notes

-Criteria II will often yield 0 bad landlords.
-This is simply due to the criteria having filters that are unlikely.
+Criteria II will often accurately yield 0 bad landlords.
+This is simply due to the criteria having filters that are highly unlikely.

 First of all, the ordinance considers only 3 types of violations occuring in the last 12 months, which there aren't many of.